 The spiced activated nuts are made with ORGANIC, WHOLEFOOD INGREDIENTS: almonds (Australia)*, cashews (Vietnam)*, onion powder (China)*, cayenne pepper (India)*, cumin powder (India)*, raw apple cider vinegar*, Celtic sea salt. *certified organic

-Not entirely local, but some of the best of the earth’s foods in one package from the source.
+Not entirely local here, but some of the best of the earth’s foods in one package from the source.
 Let this yummy preventative medicine inspire you beyond your imagination where you are!
 They’re honestly addictive, and I’m already running out of them.

 The raw cashews and almonds have been activated (pre-soaked) in filtered water (very important) to destroy enzyme inhibitors, ease their digestive burden and increase the bioavailability of the nutrients, essentially awakening them for full spectrum absorption of the nutrients they have to offer.
 They are then dehydrated at a low 40º over several days in order to not destroy the precious phytonutrients, keeping them in a raw state.
 Improper nut and seed consumption with unactivated nuts/seeds, or nuts/seeds roasted directly from raw can actually burden digestion, causing bloating, cramping or gas, and inhibit proper nutrient absorption!

 Personally I feel much *better* after consuming activated nuts and seeds as opposed to the conventional or unactivated nuts and seeds, we in the West have forgotten proper ancestral methods of food preparation.
-Luckily we’re bringing them back in order to thrive in this modern and wacky age (Kali Yuga, anyone?).
+Luckily we’re bringing them back in order to thrive in this modern and wacky age.
 Create a sense of balance throughout the imbalances, constantly harmonizing, always maintaining balance as to avoid the stress of extremes!

 PS.
 A life of approximately 51% raw foods can be incredible.
 Even the most “paleo”/”traditional”/”ancestral”/Ayurveda/TCM/Weston Price/Sally Morell/Aajonus/Ray Peat abiding proponents will inevitably include some form of raw fermented vegetable/fruit, dairy/kefir, local honey, or even raw ethically raised/wild caught meat, egg yolk, or fish.
 Mix it up and question everything!
 In the West/Anglosphere we love attaching our entire individuality onto external labels and ideologies, including diets.
 This can get stagnating, boring, and even downright dangerous!
 Always listen to your own body and trust the changing flow of life as your needs inevitably shift over time.
-For me, my guide is Nature herself, including my intuition, innately intelligent forces that go beyond our logical minds.
 How can we then come to differentiate between a fear-based, rigid dogma vs. what feels real?

 Almonds and cashews are rich in vitamins, minerals, protein, healthy fats, antioxidants and fibre.